21 Best Front Deltoid Exercises: Build Strong, Defined Shoulders

 Tips

-• Pause for a moment at the top, then slowly lower the dumbbell back to the starting position.
+• Pause momentarily at the top, then slowly lower the dumbbell back to the starting position.

-• Concentrate on training the front delts and raise dumbbells in front of you, and do not raise outside the body.
+• Concentrate on training the front delts.
+Lift dumbbells before you; do not raise them outside the body.

 11. Incline Dumbbell Front Raise